fifty-git/shopify-docs/README.md

 12. **Stay Informed About Security Trends**:
    - Keep up with the latest cybersecurity trends and threats, adapting your security measures as needed.

-By following these steps, you can significantly reduce the risk of malware and viruses affecting your Shopify store.
-Remember, cybersecurity is an ongoing process, and staying vigilant is key to protecting your online business.